achafetz/achafetz.github.io/_portfolio/sleep-training.md

     #alt: "donut chart for wake-sleep-eat schedule weeks 11-15"
 ---

+*Personal Project*

+## Project Purpose
+Improve the readability of tabular data, by convering it into a data visualization

+## Overview
-When we had our first kid, my wife and I read a number of books to figure out what we were doing.
-For sleep training, we landed on *[On Becoming Baby Wise](https://www.amazon.com/Becoming-Baby-Wise-Giving-Nighttime-ebook/dp/B00CLKEUVM)* to figure out the sleep training.
-The book laid out a number of templates in grid form and left you to figure out what worked the best for your baby.
-It was useful, but difficult to interpret, expecially for sleep deprived parents.

-To improve the readability of the data, I converted the tables into visualizing to pin up on our fridge and outside the baby's room.
+When we had our first kid, my wife and I read a number of books and blogs to figure out what we were doing.
+For sleep training, we landed on using one that laid out the start of an example table of sleepign schedulesg.
+The examples laid out a number of templates in grid form and left you to figure out what worked the best for your baby.
+It was useful, but difficult to interpret and extrapolate the rest of the day, expecially for sleep deprived parents.
+I transposed the data into Excel, figuring out what a rough day might look like for each training period.
+From there, I sketched out different ideas of how to visualize the data and then worked in Adobe Illustrator to mock up the structure.
+At the end, we were able to pin up each period's schedule onto our fridge and outside the baby's room.

-Tools
-   - Pen and paper: mock up image and layouts
-   - Excel: expand examples into full time tables with categories
-   - Adobe Illustrator: design mock ups and final outputs

-{% include gallery caption="Various weeks converted from the example table in *On Becoming Baby Wise*." %}
+{% include gallery caption="" %}